 What Does the P0102 Code Mean?

-Not every vehicle has a P0102 DTC.
-However, when it appears with your vehicle, it means that the mass airflow (MAF) circuit is reading low voltage.
+The P0102 code indicates that the mass airflow (MAF) circuit is reading low voltage.
 This code sets if the ECM or PCM determines there’s a problem with the performance of the mass airflow sensor, which is found between the throttle body and air filter.

 When it’s working as intended, the MAF sends out a signal used by the engine control module to determine how much fuel is needed to mix with the air entering the combustion chamber.
 If the input or output signal isn’t right or it’s low for a specified amount of time, this code will set.